-A special form of tasting, usually wines of different vintages
+A special form of wine tasting, in which usually wines of different vintages

 of a single producer or winery (therefore also château verticals) are compared to determine the vintage influence on the quality.
 The winery can act as a kind of representative for a whole growing area.
 Ideally, these are wines of the same "type" (grape variety and aging) and from the same vineyard.
 The "vertical" refers to the timeline (vintages) "top to bottom".
-It is therefore not a matter of determining the quality differences between producers, but years.
+So it is not a question of determining the quality differences between producers, but rather vintages.
 Whether this in the form of a blind tasting

 The tasting order of the different vintages does not necessarily have to be chronological.
-It should be noted that the oldest vintages may have peaked or even exceeded, but the youngest may yet have to evolve.
-The vintage comparison can also be a trend over the development or the maturity
+It should be noted that the oldest vintages may have peaked or may even have passed, but the youngest may yet have to evolve.
+The vintage comparison also reveals a trend over the development or the maturity

 , In contrast to the vertical tasting will be at a horizontal tasting